 Supply chain issues, shipping delays, and surprise service charges add to project expenses.
 When creating bids, contractors should keep these possibilities in mind.

-Tips for avoiding cost overrun
+Tips for preventing cost overruns in construction

-The ease of digital reporting over pen and paper and other outdated methods helps keep projects on budget in two major ways.
-For one, data is much more accurate.
-With standardized reporting templates and construction checklists that take the guesswork out of data collection, productivity and progress are tracked based on real facts from the josite rather than word of mouth.
 Secondly, visibility is enhanced.
 And with better visibility, project management teams can be more adaptive, immediately recognizing when and how budget concerns develop, correcting them early.
 They can also share this data with stakeholders in the event of an inevitable change of scope to identify the cause, which helps build better, more trusting business relationships.

-Update your estimates with historical data
+2. Update your estimates with historical data

 When a contract is created based on more realistic projections, the chances of a project going over budget are reduced from the start.